Silk Stalkings: Tom and Cassy

 With Estes and Kapture gone from the show, Kokotakis and Layton took over the lead roles.
 Fans of the show did not embrace the new characters, and they were replaced after that half-season by Chris Potter and Janet Gunn.
-Gunn, who starred in the Crimetime after Primetime series Dark Justice as Kelly Cochrane in 1992 and '93, previously played a secretary arrested for murder in season 3.
+Gunn, who starred in the Crimetime After Primetime series Dark Justice as Kelly Cochrane in 1992 and '93, previously played a secretary arrested for murder in season 3.

 Unlike the transition that was played out between Chris and Rita and Michael and Holly, no on-screen explanation was given for Michael and Holly's departure, and fans of the series sometimes refer to them as the "lost cast".
 ADA George Donovan was also written out of the series at the end of season five, leaving Harry and Frannie Lipschitz as the lone holdovers from the Lance and Lorenzo episodes.

 The detectives moved into an upgraded precinct in season seven.

 The romantic chemistry between Potter and Gunn's characters, Tom Ryan and Cassandra St. John, respectively (who, according to the story line, had been married to and divorced from one another before their arrival on the series), revived interest in the show and it rebounded in the ratings.
 After three additional seasons, USA cancelled the series in 1999.
 The final episode of the final season, in spring 1999, placing Tom's career and relationship with Cassy on the rocks, was a cliffhanger with no resolution.

 Cast

+Main

+In the opening title cards, the two stars (Kapture/Estes, Kokotakis/Layton, and Potter/Gunn) alternate star billing on each episode: